MedMerge: Merging Models for Effective Transfer Learning to Medical Imaging Tasks: Results and Analysis

-Gaining a better understanding of features transferred from source tasks to a target task during our MedMerge LP stage, we analyse the kernel-based weights learned during the LP stage at the layer level.
-We can clearly observe that the overall shift in the weight selection between the two source tasks in Fig. \ref{fig:layers_vis_non_zero} corresponds with better FT performance in Table \ref{tab:results}.
-More specifically, in the ISIC-2019 and APTOS cases, the kernel-based weights are higher for the datasets sharing the modality with the target, i.e. HAM10K and APTOS, respectively.
-Inversely, for RSNA pneumonia, the kernel-based weights are higher for ImageNet, reflected in the FT performance in Table \ref{tab:results}.
-Moreover, the heatmaps show more weight assigned to layers in the deeper parts of either of the source models towards the linear probe.
+To better understand features transferred from source tasks to a target task during our MedMerge merging stage, we freeze the source models and analyze the kernel-based weights learned by merging.
+We can clearly observe that the overall shift in the weight selection between the two source tasks in Fig. \ref{fig:layers_vis_non_zero} generally corresponds with better FT performance in Table \ref{tab:results}.
+More specifically, in the ISIC-2019 and EyePACS cases, the kernel-based weights are higher for the datasets sharing the modality with the target, i.e., HAM10K and APTOS, respectively.
+Moreover, the heatmaps show more weight assigned to layers in the deeper parts of either of the source models toward the classification head.
 Intuitively, this means that the more abstract features at the end of the model need to belong to a dominant pertaining task.
-We can see the manifestation of this in Fig. \ref{fig:feature_maps}, where low-level features require much less adaptation compared to their high-level counterparts.
-This further highlights the importance of applying different weights at different model layers, and shows the effectiveness of the learnt MedMerge weights.
+This further highlights the importance of applying different weights at different model layers and shows the effectiveness of the learned MedMerge weights.